Skip to content

 foundry: my_tile

-The foundry's forge and element configs are applied as if they were written directly on the element.
+The foundry's forge and element configs are applied as if they were written directly on the UIX Forge config.

 You can add or override any key locally — local values take precedence over the foundry: